Hospice & Palliative Medicine Fellowship

 Home Hospice Rotation

-Fellows spend one month rotating on the pediatrics and extended care service at St. Mary’s Hospital for Children.
-Under the supervision of site director Linda Volpe, MD, fellows learn to manage pediatric patients alongside their palliative care team, provide support, and develop a plan of care that provides optimum comfort and addresses individual care goals.
-This center provides care for both pediatric patients admitted for acute needs and long-term residents.
+Fellows spend one month rotating on the long-term care service at Calvary Hospital.
+Under the supervision of site director Robert Brescia, MD, fellows learn to manage patients alongside their palliative care team, provide support, and develop a plan of care that provides optimum comfort and addresses individual care goals.

 Inpatient Palliative Care Unit Rotation

 Fellows spend one month rotating on an inpatient palliative care unit at Catholic Health Good Shepard Hospice.
-Under supervision from site director Kerrianne Page, MD, fellows work as a member of the interdisciplinary consult team, improving their knowledge and skills in providing palliative and end-of-life care to patients and families with a high-symptom burden in acute care.
+Under supervision from site director Jeffrey Bergman, MD, fellows work as a member of the interdisciplinary consult team, improving their knowledge and skills in providing palliative and end-of-life care to patients and families with a high-symptom burden in acute care.

 Ambulatory Palliative Care Path